 The Australian Bureau of Statistics (2023) estimates that 52% of people who experienced physical assault in 2021–22 reported it to police.
 Earlier work by the Australian Bureau of Statistics (2016) suggests that reporting rates for family violence are much lower than this.

-In Boroondara, more than 570 violent crimes (homicides, assaults, sexual offences and robberies) were recorded by police during 2022 (Figure 1).
-Of the 424 recorded assaults, 216 (51%) were family violence.
+In Boroondara, more than 600 violent crimes (homicides, assaults, sexual offences and robberies) were recorded by police during 2024 (Figure 1).
+Of the recorded violent crimes 32.1% were family violence assaults.

 Sexual offences and homicide can also be family violence, but offence subgroup data does not distinguish these incidents from other sexual offences and homicides.